mikiw/DexProtocol/README.md

 - There is a data provider with satellite data and the provider just wants to monetize this data without revealing it publicly.
 There is an entity specialized in image processing of that homomorphic image encryption data that doesn't want to reveal its algorithm but it wants to just give output with a number of ships/crops/etc. Finally, there is a hedge fund that it's interested in processed data of cargo ships or crops in the current year.
 - There is a medical company or patient that wants to analyze medical data (like NGS DNA sequence) without revealing it.
 There is a biotech startup with an algorithm to do so that wants to monetize it.
 On our marketplace, buyers can meet the seller.

-# SmartWeave SDK v2 Technical insight
+# SmartWeave Technical insight
-The purpose of that specification is to explain developers how to implement Wyvern like protocol on SmartWeave SDK v2.
+The purpose of that specification is to explain developers how to implement Wyvern like protocol on SmartWeave.

-Our DEX contract state will store the following data:

 We will implement our DEX based on components listed below.
-They can be separate contracts or just state representation in one contract (further investigation is needed):
+They can be separate contracts or just state representation in one contract:
 - `Owner` of DEX set in initial state, this is required for whitelisting tokens by DAO
 - `Whitelist` of all possible ditial tokens assets that will be audited by DAO organization
-- `Registry` of orders that clients want to perform
+- `Registry` of orders that entities want to perform
-- `Vault` as a proxy between maker and taker while they performing asset exchange
+- `Vault` as a proxy between maker and taker while they are performing asset exchange
-- `Trades` of all successfully performed trades, mainy for log proposuses like events in Ethereum

 Our initial state will look like this:
 ```JSON